Bathilde d'Orléans: Marriage

 Both husband and wife had lovers, and in 1778 Bathilde gave birth to an illegitimate daughter, Adelaïde-Victoire, who was registered under the surname Dumassy (and not Damassy as was often mentioned in genealogical works).
 Her father was a young naval officer, Alexandre Amable de Roquefeuil.
 The relationship ended in tragedy in 1786 when Roquefeuil was drowned in Dunkirk harbour.
 The scandal of the duke's adultery came out in 1778, and the consequences fell entirely on Bathilde's shoulders; she was believed to have commissioned a play from Pierre Laujon which featured a thinly disguised Duke of Bourbon and his mistress.
+That same year, in March, the Duchess had an encounter with the Count of Artois (the future King Charles X), younger brother of King Louis XVI, who was escorting a "lady of the town" while attending a masked ball.
+"After exchanging a few words, the irritated Duchess reached up and snatched off his mask whereupon he pulled her nose so hard and painfully that she wept."
+Her husband subsequently challenged Charles to a duel, during which he wounded him in the hand, though the two men were reconciled the next year.
+This affair became known as: An Incident at the Opera Ball on Mardi Gras in 1778.
 The couple formally separated in 1780.

 As a separated spouse, the duchess was never received at court, although she visited Marie Antoinette in the Petit Trianon at Versailles.
 She lived for a time with her father and his second wife, Madame de Montesson, at their château de Saint-Assise at Seine-Port.
 When her father died, in 1785, her brother Philippe became the Duke of Orléans.
 It was around this time that Bathilde bought a house in Paris called the Hôtel de Clermont and the château de Petit-Bourg.
 She was able to see her son once a week, and kept her daughter with her.

 In 1787, she purchased the Élysée Palace from Louis XVI and had a hamlet constructed there; inspired by the Hameau de Chantilly at the Château de Chantilly.
-She became interested in the occult, studying the supernatural arts of chiromancy, astrology, dream interpretation, and animal magnetism.
 Her salon was renowned throughout Europe for its liberty of thought and the brilliant wits who frequented it.
-Bathilde was the Grand Mistress of the French Masonic Lodge of Adoption, in parallel to her brother Philippe being the Grand Master of the male Freemasons in France.